Dormition Cathedral, Moscow

 The Cathedral of the Dormition (Успенский собор), also known as the Assumption Cathedral or Cathedral of the Assumption, is a Russian Orthodox church dedicated to the Dormition of the Theotokos.
 It is located on the north side of Cathedral Square of the Moscow Kremlin in Russia, where a narrow alley separates the north from the Patriarch's Palace with the Twelve Apostles Church.
 Separately in the southwest, also separated by a narrow passage from the church, stands the Palace of Facets.
 The cathedral is regarded as the mother church of Muscovite Russia.

-In its present form it was constructed between 1475 and 1479 at the behest of the Moscow Grand Duke Ivan III to a design by the Italian architect Aristotele Fioravanti.
-From 1547 to 1896 the coronation of Russian monarchs took place here.
-In addition, the cathedral is the burial place for most of the Moscow Metropolitans and Patriarchs of the Russian Orthodox Church; it also serves as a part of Moscow Kremlin Museums.
+The cathedral was originally constructed using stone in 1326 under Ivan I. The cathedral was rebuilt between 1475 and 1479 at the behest of the grand prince Ivan III to a design by the Italian architect Aristotele Fioravanti.
+From 1547 to 1896, the coronation of Russian monarchs took place here.
+In addition, the cathedral is the burial place for most of the Moscow Metropolitans and Patriarchs of the Russian Orthodox Church; it also serves as a part of the Moscow Kremlin Museums.

 History

 Early history

-Archaeological investigations in 1968 indicated that the site of the present Cathedral was a medieval burial ground, supporting the hypothesis that a wooden church existed on the site in the 12th century.
+Archaeological investigations in 1968 indicated that the site of the present cathedral was a medieval burial ground, supporting the hypothesis that a wooden church existed on the site in the 12th century.
 This was replaced by a limestone structure built around 1326, which has been mentioned in historical records.

-In the 14th century, Metropolitan Peter persuaded Ivan I (Ivan Kalita) that he should build a cathedral to the Theotokos (Blessed Virgin Mary) in Moscow like the Cathedral of the Dormition in the capital city Vladimir.
+In the 14th century, Metropolitan Peter persuaded Ivan I (Ivan Kalita) that he should build a cathedral to the Theotokos (Blessed Virgin Mary) in Moscow like the Cathedral of the Dormition in the capital city of Vladimir.
 Construction of the cathedral began on August 4, 1326, and the cathedral was finished and consecrated on August 4, 1327.
-At that time Moscow became the capital of the Vladimir-Suzdal' principality.
+At that time, Moscow became the capital of the Vladimir-Suzdal principality.

-By the end of the 15th century the old cathedral had become dilapidated, and in 1472 the Moscow architects Kryvtsov and Myshkin began construction of a new cathedral.
-Two years later, in May 1474, the building was nearing completion when it collapsed due to earthquake.
+By the end of the 15th century, the old cathedral had become dilapidated, and in 1472, the Moscow architects Kryvtsov and Myshkin began construction of a new cathedral.
+Two years later, in May 1474, the building was nearing completion when it collapsed due to an earthquake.